samuelhbne/server-xray/README.md

 ## How to verify if server-xray is running properly

-Try to connect the server from v2ray compatible mobile app like [v2rayNG](https://github.com/2dust/v2rayNG) for Android or [Shadowrocket](https://apps.apple.com/us/app/shadowrocket/id932747118) for iOS with the host-name, port, UUID etc. set above.
+Try to connect the server from Xray compatible mobile app like [v2rayNG](https://github.com/2dust/v2rayNG) for Android or [Shadowrocket](https://apps.apple.com/us/app/shadowrocket/id932747118) for iOS with the host-name, port, UUID etc. set above.
 Or verify it from Ubuntu / Debian / Raspbian client host follow the instructions below.

 ### Please run the following instructions from Ubuntu / Debian / Raspbian client host for verifying